 Lt.
-Gov. Duncan: Trump undermined GOP senators' runoffs
+Gov. Duncan: Trump undermined GOP Senators' runoffs

 ATLANTA — President Trump’s effort to overturn Georgia’s election helped undermine two Republican US Senators who lost close runoffs Tuesday, according to Republican Lt.
 Governor Geoff Duncan.

-Duncan was critical of the president – and he was also critical of the state Republican party for diverting attention away from Senators Perdue and Loeffler, and toward the claims of voter fraud.
+Duncan was critical of the president – and he was also critical of the state Republican party for diverting attention away from Sens.
+Perdue and Loeffler, and toward the claims of voter fraud.

-Duncan as well as House Speaker David Ralston said Thursday that Georgia Republicans need to return to conservative doctrine – without the inflammatory presence of Donald Trump, who Duncan says harmed the runoff efforts of Senators Perdue and Loeffler.
+Duncan, as well as House Speaker David Ralston, said Thursday that Georgia Republicans need to return to conservative doctrine – without the inflammatory presence of Donald Trump, who Duncan said harmed the runoff efforts of Perdue and Loeffler.

 Duncan took heat from Trump supporters shortly after the November election, when he told CNN there was no evidence of widespread voter fraud in Georgia, despite unfounded claims to the contrary by Trump.